 Beyond the negative impact yelling can have on your child, there are other good reasons to stop or at least reduce how frequently you yell:

-Yelling teaches your child it’s okay to yell
+3) Yelling teaches your child that it’s okay to yell

 By now we all know that our kids learn many things by observing and modeling our behavior.
-If you frequently yell, you teach her that yelling is an appropriate way to get people’s attention.
-Don’t be surprised when she starts yelling back!
+If you frequently yell, you teach them that yelling is an appropriate way to get people’s attention.
+Don’t be surprised when they start yelling back!

 Yelling is rarely the most appropriate response.
 Sometimes you yell because you’re tired, frustrated or have had issues during the day.